 Economic, Social, and Environmental Benefits

 Syntropic agriculture provides significant environmental benefits.
 Not only does it have the potential to regenerate deforested land, but it also can play a role in combating (and even reversing) climate change.
 By rebuilding organic matter through pruning, the system can draw down carbon from the atmosphere and sequester it in the soil.
-Thus Gotsch’s method leads to healthy soil that produces high quality, nutrient dense food while simultaneously improving, rather than depleting land.
+Thus Gotsch’s method leads to healthy soil that produces high-quality, nutrient-dense food while simultaneously improving, rather than depleting the land.
 Ultimately, syntropic agriculture leads to productive farms and healthy communities and economies.
-To learn more about Ernst Gotsch’s work, take a look at this short film “Life in Syntropy.”
+To learn more about Ernst Gotsch’s work, take a look at this short film “Life in Syntropy.